Why the Inca Trail?

 Thick walking socks, light zip-off trousers, quick-dry shirts, underwear, waterproof raincoat

 I would also advise bringing lightweight breathable shirts (gym-wear tops are also good as they are already designed with exercise in mind).
-Where possible avoid cotton shirts as these will take longer to dry and there are no opportunities to wash and dry clothes on any of the trails.
+Where possible, avoid cotton shirts as these will take longer to dry and there are no opportunities to wash and dry clothes on any of the trails.

 2. Toilet paper & Tissues

-One of the most popular comments I received from the people I asked and I found from the research I did before setting-off was that the toilet facilities would be both limited and not of the greatest quality, which all turned out to be true.
+One of the most popular comments I received from the people I asked and I found from the research I did before setting off was that the toilet facilities would be both limited and not of the greatest quality, which all turned out to be true.
 My tip is to pack at least two rolls of toilet paper per person.
-You will realise that you will need the tissue for more than just the use of the toilet.
-Everything from rain, to when you are eating.
-If possible pack a few packets of tissues as well.
+You will realise that you will need the tissue for more than just the use of the toilet—everything from rain, to when you are eating.
+If possible, pack a few packets of tissues as well.

 3. A swimsuit

 A couple of online blogs I have stumbled upon all suggest a swimsuit as there are hot springs at a town called Aguas Calientes.
-This however is optional as it is done after the Inca Trail is completed.
-Only pack swimwear if you intend to use it as the key is to pack light for the trail.
+This, however, is optional as it is done after the Inca Trail is completed.
+Only pack swimwear if you intend to use it, as the key is to pack light for the trail.

 4. Extras

-If you are thinking of packing a book for the actual Inca Trail itself think again.
-As entertaining as a book would be the reality is that you are trekking for around 5-7 hours a day with the only long breaks you get being for lunch and dinner.
+If you are thinking of packing a book for the actual Inca Trail itself, think again.
+As entertaining as a book would be, the reality is that you are trekking for around 5-7 hours a day, with the only long breaks you get being for lunch and dinner.
 After that and with no electricity, the reality is that you will be far too tired and have no light to sit down and read a book properly.
-Tip: Still pack a torch or a headlamp for those dark nights where you’ll need to make a trip to the toilet and equally for those very early starts where you’ll need to pack up your stuff before sunrise.

 5. Insect repellent and altitude sickness tablets

 Altitude sickness on the other hand varies, with each individual experiencing different levels of the common side effects such as breathlessness and nausea.
-To avoid feeling uncomfortable (especially if you are new to the world of trekking) I would advise taking some altitude sickness tablets with you which you can consult with your GP before travelling.
+To avoid feeling uncomfortable (especially if you are new to the world of trekking) I would advise taking some altitude sickness tablets with you, which you can consult with your GP before travelling.

 Happy Trekking!